artsy/sharify/README.md

       script( src='/bundle.js' )
 ````

-_NOTE: Sharify will safely expose the `sd` and `sharify.data` globals to the client-side so you can access these locals in the same way on the client._
+_NOTE: Sharify will safely expose the `sharify.data` and `sd` globals to the client-side for the convenience of sharing templates server/client._

 Use the shared module server/client